The AI Agent Control Plane.

 What is the Cordum Safety Kernel?+

-The Safety Kernel is a deterministic policy engine that evaluates every agent action before execution.
-It checks policy bundles, returns Allow, Deny, Require Approval, or Allow with Constraints decisions, and logs every evaluation for audit.
+The Safety Kernel evaluates governed job and action submissions before dispatch.
+It checks policy bundles, returns Allow, Deny, Require Approval, or Allow with Constraints decisions, and records decision metadata through configured audit paths.

 How does Cordum differ from agent frameworks like LangChain or CrewAI?+